-The fuses are located in a power distribution module under the driver's seat.
+The fuses, relays and a resistor are located in two separate power distribution modules under the battery access cover between the seats.
 If there is any type of electrical system failure, always check the fuses first.

-■ NOTE: To remove the fuse, compress the locking tabs on either side of the fuse cover and lift out.
+■ NOTE: To access the fuses, compress the locking tabs on either side of the fuse cover and lift the cover from the PDM.